Section 05 / 10

 • Assets must be transferable in law and capable of bearing the rights/obligations of Sukuk holders.

-• If underlying assets include shares in companies, those shares must meet Shari'ah screening criteria per the Financial Papers standard.
+• If underlying assets include shares in companies, those shares must meet the financial-paper screening criteria.

 • Assets cannot be pledged to interest-bearing loans (Riba-based financing).